Greg Hawkes: The Cars

-Other
+Other endeavors

-Hawkes also played with Ocasek as a solo artist, often playing both keyboards and bass guitar.
+Hawkes also played with Ric Ocasek as a solo artist, often playing both keyboards and bass guitar.

+Hawkes received a writing credit for "Service with a Smile" on Virginia-based progressive rock band Happy the Man's second album, Crafty Hands, in 1978.

 He released a solo album, Niagara Falls, in 1983.
-He also plays guitar, bass, percussion instruments, saxophone, clarinet and ukulele.
-In 2008 he released a solo album of Beatles songs performed on the ukulele, The Beatles Uke.

-Hawkes received a writing credit for "Service with a Smile" on Virginia-based progressive rock band Happy the Man's second album Crafty Hands in 1978.

-In 1989, Chris Hughes asked Greg to come to England to record a new Paul McCartney song.
+In 1989, Chris Hughes asked Hawkes to come to England to record a new Paul McCartney song.
 He was featured on "Motor of Love" from the Flowers in the Dirt album, recorded at McCartney's own recording studio in a vintage windmill just south of London.

-In 1995, Hawkes was a member of The Sky Dwellers, which also included Perry Geyer of Manufacture.
+In 1995, Hawkes was a member of the Sky Dwellers, which also included Perry Geyer of Manufacture.

+Since 2001, Hawkes has been playing and experimenting with the ukulele, including renditions of the Cars songs "My Best Friend's Girl", "Drive", "Tonight She Comes" and "You Might Think".
+In 2008, he released The Beatles Uke CD on Solid Air Records.
+The album consists of instrumental versions of 15 Beatles songs, in what he calls a “UKEsymphonic” style, using multi-tracked recordings to create a ukulele orchestra.
+Among other instruments, Hawkes owns and plays a Talsma custom ukulele.